IBM/ibm-spectrum-scale-container-native-helm/README.md

  - Create the necessary namespaces, secrets and IBM Spectrum Scale CNSA/CSI user accounts
  - Edit the [*config.yaml*](config.yaml) file to reflect your local environment
- - Deploy the IBM Spectrum Scale CNSA Helm Chart (*ibm-spectrum-scale*) -Deploy IBM Spectrum Scale CSI driver Helm Chart (*ibm-spectrum-scale-csi*)
+ - Deploy the IBM Spectrum Scale CNSA Helm Chart (*ibm-spectrum-scale*)
+ - Deploy IBM Spectrum Scale CSI driver Helm Chart (*ibm-spectrum-scale-csi*)

 The overall configuration is greatly simplified by minimizing and unifying the set of common parameters needed for the combined deployment of IBM Spectrum Scale CNSA and IBM Spectrum Scale CNSA CSI driver.
-It also allows to easily redirect all image references to a private image registry without editing any individual YAML manifests manually.

 The step by step instructions for the deployment are described in detail in [*INSTALL.md*](INSTALL.md).